After Violence: The (Im-)Possibility of Understanding and Remembering

 Interacting with the City

-The Transregional Academy will be held in Dnipro (Ekaterinoslav-Dnipropetrovsk), Ukraine, where Cossack, Polish, and Russian imperial traditions compete with respect to the city’s origins.
+The Transregional Academy was held in Dnipro (Ekaterinoslav-Dnipropetrovsk), Ukraine, where Cossack, Polish, and Russian imperial traditions compete with respect to the city’s origins.
 The city holds a special character from its closed status after the Second World War due to its production facilities for rocket missiles.

-The Academy will not only include lectures and discussions on the participants’ projects, but also organize anthropological fieldwork in various urban areas.
-This part of the Transregional Academy is aimed to encourage reflection on the possible reasons behind the exclusion of certain actors and traditions from the urban collective memory.
-It also aims to direct participants to thinking of how the past becomes a concern of the present through the planning and opening of different memorial sites.
+The Academy did not only include lectures and discussions on the participants’ projects, but also organized anthropological fieldwork in various urban areas.
+This part of the Transregional Academy was aimed to encourage reflection on the possible reasons behind the exclusion of certain actors and traditions from the urban collective memory.
+It also aimed to direct participants to thinking of how the past becomes a concern of the present through the planning and opening of different memorial sites.

 Steering Committee: Iuliia Buyskykh (Kyiv), Susi K. Frank (Berlin), Andrii Portnov (Frankfurt/Oder), Ulrich Schmid (St. Gallen), Igor Shchupak (Dnipro), Viktoriia Serhiienko (Kyiv), Denys Shatalov (Dnipro), Annette Werberger (Frankfurt/Oder).

 Scholars to be Invited to Give Guest Lectures: Korine Amacher (University of Geneva), Jan C. Behrends (Centre for Contemporary History (ZZF) Potsdam), Serhii Plokhy (Harvard University), Miloš Řeznik (German Historical Insitute Warsaw), Carmen Scheide (University of Bern), Alexander Wöll (University of Potsdam).